Learn how to make a Southern staple - spoon bread - with this tried-and-true homemade recipe! You'll be rewarded with light, fluffy baked spoon bread.

 - and baking powder

-The base of milk and cornmeal is cooked on the stove until it's nice and thick and creamy.
-Then the rest of the ingredients are added and it is baked off until it's a light fluffy DELICIOUS dish ready to be devoured!
-This is perfect for serving with any classic southern dish like fried chicken, green beans, mashed potatoes, or honestly just serve with any dinner you make!
+The base of milk and cornmeal is cooked on the stove for about 15 minutes, until it's nice thick and creamy.
+Then the rest of the ingredients are added and it is baked off at 350 for 45 minutes, until it's a light fluffy DELICIOUS dish ready to be devoured!
+This is perfect for serving with any classic southern dish like fried chicken, green beans, creamy mashed potatoes, or honestly just serve with any dinner you make!

 - Preheat the oven to 350 degrees.